Academy

 Application Process

 We highly encourage graduates from all academic fields, young professionals, and employees of scientific, political or public institutions and organisations to hand in their research ideas for the research year.
-The next application period will begin in summer 2024.
+The application period will run from 1 July to 17 August 2025.

 You will need to upload the following documents in English: